basmakhan11/Nawaz.github.io/_pages/cv.md

 Objective
 ======
-A young and motivated individual who is eager to expand and use his expertise to contribute to the development of a cuttingedge research and development group.
+A young and motivated individual who is eager to expand and use his expertise to contribute to the development of a cutting-edge research and development group.
 To get a highly competitive and dynamic position at an established firm with long-term career growth that will provide me with the best opportunity for future development of my abilities, skills, and research expertise.
 Self-motivated, able to work effectively with a team while also taking initiative while working alone.
 I'm looking forward to becoming a valuable member of a new research and development team to work on real-world problems.

 RESEARCH INTERESTS
 ==========